mrilikecoding/StreamPoseML/README.md

 ## Building & Deploying

-After adjusting some of this code for your own use case, you may wish to build and push Docker images to your own registry to deploy an application based on Poser.
-There are two main components with respect to Poser's web application: the API and the UI.
+After adjusting some of this code for your own use case, you may wish to build and push Docker images to your own registry to deploy an application based on StreamPoseML.
+There are two main components with respect to StreamPoseML's web application: the API and the UI.
 For example, to build each:

 ```
 cd pose_parser && docker build -t myuser/pose_parser_api:latest -f Dockerfile .